rmsalinas/truco/README.md

 ### Basic Usage

-Simply include the header and use `findTRUContours` just like you would use standard OpenCV functions.
+Simply include the header `findtrucontour.h` and use `findTRUContours` just like you would use standard OpenCV functions.

 ```cpp
 #include "findtrucontour.h"